SimonDelord/UBI-Security/pipelines/first-pipeline/readme.md

 This task takes a "container image" called sourceImage and does an SBOM analysis and uploads this SBOM to a specific Repo.

+Please note the first task uses the "magic image" that has been build (e.g rekor-cli, crane, cosign, syft) in the folder (bastion-build)[https://github.com/SimonDelord/UBI-Security/tree/main/bastion-build]

 ### Second task